shipleyux/milestone-1/README.md

 High contrast between text and background colors is maintained to ensure readability for users with low vision or color blindness.
 For example, the text color contrasts well with the background color in sections like the hero banner.

 ## Responsive Design
 The site is designed to be fully responsive, ensuring that it works well on both mobile and desktop devices.
-This ensures that the site is usable across a variety of devices, which is essential for users with mobility impairments who may rely on adaptive devices.

 ## ARIA (Accessible Rich Internet Applications) Attributes
-Where necessary, ARIA labels and roles are added to improve the accessibility of dynamic elements like buttons and navigation menus.
+ARIA labels and roles were added to improve the accessibility of the navigation menu.

 ## Forms and Labels
 All form fields have clear and labels to ensure that they are understandable for screen readers.